Logo

 Who Are the Founders of Horizen?

-Dr. Rob Viglione is the co-founder and CEO of Horizen Labs and the co-founder and team lead of the Zen Blockchain Foundation.
+Dr. Rob Viglione is the Co-Founder and CEO of Horizen Labs.
 He holds a Ph.D. in Finance, an MBA in Finance and Marketing, and a Bachelor's in Physics & Applied Mathematics.
 Additionally, Rob has been an advisor to some of the most transformational blockchain projects globally, including Aave, and he previously worked as a scientist in the space industry.

 Co-Founder Rolf Versluis is an experienced business owner in the IT industry and owns a mid-size mining operation.
 In the past, Rolf worked at Cisco Systems, the semiconductor industry, and as a nuclear-trained officer in the US Submarine force.